Escanaba Morning Press

 For Your Information

-But, we need some workers: A ”News Letter Editor” and a “Correspondence Secretary” (refer to Bylaws).
+But, we need some workers: A ”News Letter Editor” and a “Correspondence Secretary” (refer to Bylaws for duties).

-Please review the attached E-Book proposal and Ebook START and THEN respond to Richard before the third Wednesday of October 2015.
+Please review the attached E-Book Outline and THEN respond to Richard with copy to Don.

-Also, if you have any other suggestions or comments (+or -) advise/email Richard.
+Also, if you have any other suggestions or comments (+or -) advise/email Richard and a copy to Don

-As another approach Name a Chapter, add your information to the chapter and send it to RICHARD.
+As another approach Name a Chapter, add your information to the chapter and send it to RICHARD and a copy to Don.

 The following is an excerpt from DCMIGS bylaws